lopesboa/lopesboa/README.md

 - 🔭 I’m currently working on a small project with my wife
-- 🌱 I’m currently learning Module Federation
+- 🌱 I’m currently learning Module Federation & swift
 - 👯 I’m looking to collaborate on Vale Labs app
 - 🤔 I’m looking for help with documentation & github actions
 - 💬 Ask me about React ecosystem